w1ndfury/w1ndfury/README.md

 - 🤔 &nbsp; Exploring new technologies and developing software solutions.
 - 🎓 &nbsp; Studying Electrical and Computer Engineering at Technical University of Crete.
-- 🌱 &nbsp; Learning more about Full Stack Development.
+- 🌱 &nbsp; Learning more about Full Stack Development and Cloud Architecture.

 <h3> 🛠 &nbsp;Tech Stack</h3>